Suriya: Career resurgence and critical acclaim (2020–present)

-He then played Justice K. Chandru in T. J. Gnanavel's legal drama Jai Bhim.
-The film, which was his own production, was distributed by Amazon Prime Video on 2 November 2021.
+Suriya then played Justice K. Chandru in T. J. Gnanavel's legal drama Jai Bhim.
+The film, which was his own production, was distributed by Amazon Prime Video in November 2021.
 It received positive reviews from critics, who praised the story, performances, direction and social message, and several publications listed the film as "one of the best Tamil and Indian films of 2021".
+Saibal Chatterjee from NDTV noted: "Suriya, stepping out manfully from his comfort zone, slips effortlessly and efficaciously into the skin - and spirit of Chandru."
 The film was shortlisted among the 276 films eligible for nomination at the 94th Academy Awards, but failed to make the final list of nominations.
 Jai Bhim also became the first Indian film to be featured on the Oscars' YouTube channel.
-Suriya won the Filmfare Award for Best Film – Tamil as producer of the film, and received his fourteenth nomination for the Filmfare Award for Best Actor – Tamil for his performance in the film, but lost the award to his performance in Soorarai Pottru.
+Suriya won the Filmfare Award for Best Film – Tamil as producer of the film, and received his fourteenth nomination for the Filmfare Best Actor – Tamil for his performance in the film, but lost the award to his performance in Soorarai Pottru.
 The same year, he produced two films, Raame Aandalum Raavane Aandalum and Udanpirappe.

-Suriya's next film Etharkkum Thunindhavan, also known under the initialism ET, directed by Pandiraj and produced by Kalanithi Maran under Sun Pictures released in theatres on 10 March 2022 to mixed reviews.
-Following that, he appeared in a cameo as Rolex in Lokesh Kanagaraj's Vikram starring Kamal Haasan, Vijay Sethupathi and Fahadh Faasil.
-The film is part of the Lokesh Cinematic Universe.
-He also appeared as himself in R. Madhavan's Rocketry: The Nambi Effect.
-Suriya also confirmed that he would have a cameo in the Hindi remake of Soorarai Pottru, an own production with Akshay Kumar in the lead.
-The same year, Suriya became the first South Indian actor to be invited to join the Academy of Motion Picture Arts and Sciences.
-He was among 397 eminent film personalities invited to join the Academy for the 95th Academy Awards.

-After the release of Etharkkum Thunindhavan, Suriya started work on Bala's Vanangaan.
-However, in December 2022, it was confirmed that he left the project due to differences with the director.
-Suriya's other productions in 2022 were Oh My Dog and Viruman.
-He is currently working on an untitled film directed by Siva and produced jointly by Studio Green and UV Creations.
-The film is tentatively called Suriya 42 and features Disha Patani as the female lead.